Published on March 16, 2020 – Last Updated on December 6, 2022

 - Stresses Impact on Health

 One in four deaths is related to heart disease.
 Coronary Heart Disease is the number one cause of death globally.
 Heart disease encompasses several types of heart conditions.
-Stress does not necessarily cause heart disease, but heart disease can be a result of stress.
+Stress does not necessarily cause heart disease, but heart disease can result from stress.

 When you are stressed, your body releases a hormone called cortisol.
-If you have long term stress, the high levels of cortisol can increase cholesterol, triglycerides, blood sugar and blood pressure.
+If you have long-term stress, high cortisol levels can increase cholesterol, triglycerides, blood sugar, and blood pressure.
 These factors are all common in heart disease.
-Stress can also create changes that promote the build-up plaque in the arteries.
-By practicing meditation for stress & anxiety with consistency, you will be able to handle stress in an objective way.
+Stress can also create changes that promote plaque build-up in the arteries.
+By practicing meditation for stress & anxiety with consistency, you will handle stress objectively.

 High Blood Pressure

-Because stress raises your blood pressure, experiencing chronic stress can keep your blood pressure high for a long period of time.
+Because stress raises your blood pressure, experiencing chronic stress can keep your blood pressure high for an extended time.
 This can cause damage to the blood vessels.
-High blood pressure often does not have symptoms, but the complications are numerous including:
+High blood pressure often does not have symptoms, but the complications are numerous, including: